Heat & Drought Tolerant Perennials

 More and more, gardeners are becoming interested in heat and drought-tolerant perennials, especially as we experience sizzling hot, dry weather across Canada.
 It makes good sense to choose plants appropriate for our landscape conditions and gardening regions, conserving resources and saving time and money.

-A period of drought can last a few days, weeks, several months or even years, but all droughts have one thing in common: a lack or absence of water.
-Prolonged periods of drought can hinder and harm plant growth, even cause mortality.
-While it’s not unusual for various parts of the country to experience drought, the frequency of drought and water restrictions are inspiring many gardeners to become aware of heat and drought tolerant plant characteristics.
+A period of drought can last a few days, weeks, several months, or even years, but all droughts have one thing in common: a lack or absence of water.
+Prolonged periods of drought can hinder and harm plant growth, and even cause mortality.
+While it’s not unusual for various parts of the country to experience drought, the frequency of drought and water restrictions are inspiring many gardeners to become aware of heat and drought-tolerant plant characteristics.

 What is it that helps a plant tolerate drought?

-Some drought tolerant perennials have fine tiny hairs over their leaves, which slows air flow, allowing moisture in the air to be caught and absorbed at the leaf’s surface.
+Some drought-tolerant perennials have fine tiny hairs over their leaves, which slows airflow, allowing moisture in the air to be caught and absorbed at the leaf’s surface.
 These tiny hairs also reduce transpiration, and plants with fine lacey foliage also evaporate less water because of their reduced surface area.
-Other drought tolerant plants, such as sedum, have thick waxy coatings over their leaves, forming a barrier to the environment, enabling them to store water in their plant tissues.
+Other drought-tolerant plants, such as sedum, have thick waxy coatings over their leaves, forming a barrier to the environment, and enabling them to store water in their plant tissues.

-Drought tolerant perennials can have a single tap root, or root systems that grow deep into the ground in search of consistent moisture.
-Others grow complex systems of finer roots at or near the soil surface which collect moisture and nutrients, as well as providing stability.
+Drought-tolerant perennials can have a single tap root or root systems that grow deep into the ground in search of consistent moisture.
+Others grow complex systems of finer roots at or near the soil surface which collect moisture and nutrients, as well as provide stability.

-Does ‘drought tolerant’ mean that plants just use less water?
+Does drought tolerance mean that plants just use less water?
 Can plants go for longer periods without watering?